 Delayed: Companies House delays implementation of compulsory verification and registration for Authorised Corporate Service Providers (ACSPs)

-The postponement is to enable Companies House to prioritise completion of the transitional period for identity verification of directors and Persons with Significant Control (PSCs), and to address feedback received from stakeholders before the next wave of changes.
+The postponement is to enable Companies House to prioritise completion of the transitional period for identity verification of directors and Persons with Significant Control (PSCs), and to address feedback received before the next wave of changes.

 By the end of 2026, Companies House aims to: